ttlew/conversation/dialog-build-nov-beta.md

 If the correct intents and entities are being recognized, but the wrong nodes are being triggered in your dialog, make sure your conditions are written properly.

-## Digressions **BETA**
+## Digressions BETA
 {: #digressions}

 A digression occurs when a user is in the middle of a dialog flow that is designed to address one goal, and abruptly switches topics to initiate a dialog flow that is designed to address a different goal.
 The dialog has always supported the user's ability to change subjects.
 If none of the nodes in the dialog branch that is being processed match the goal of the user's latest input, the conversation goes back out to the tree to check the base node conditions for an appropriate match.

 The digression settings that are available per node give you the ability to tailor this behavior even more.
-For example, you can use them to allow or even force the conversation to go back to the dialog flow that was interrupted when the digression occurred.
+Namely, you can use them to allow the conversation to go back to the dialog flow that was interrupted when the digression occurred.
+For example, if the user is ordering a new phone, then switches topics to ask about tablets, your dialog can answer the question about tablets, and then bring the user back to where they left off in the process of ordering the phone.
 Allowing digressions to occur and return gives your users more control over the flow of the conversation at run time.
 They can briefly change topics, and then return to where they left off.
 The result is a dialog flow that more closely simulates a human-to-human conversation.

 The following image illustrates the concept of a digression.
 It shows how a user interacts with dialog nodes that are configured to allow digressions, and return to the dialog flow that was in progress.
 The user starts to provide the information required to make a dinner reservation.
 In the middle of filling slots in the #reservation node, the user asks a question about vegetarian menu options.
 The dialog answers the user's new question by finding a node that addresses it amongst the base nodes (a node that conditions on the #cuisine intent).
 It then returns to where it left off by showing the prompt for the next empty slot from the original dialog node.